SaaS Compliance

 Cons

-• Limited specific detail on payroll compliance for Indian states
+• Limited explicit detail on payroll statutory compliance features in research.

-• No explicit mention of 50% basic pay configuration or F&F timelines
+• No specific mention of 50% Basic pay rule or expedited F&F.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.